 I nearly lost my mind testing this healthy pumpkin bread recipe.
 I think it took about 7 tries to get it exactly perfectly right, but oh my gosh was it worth it.
 It’s perfectly fluffy, moist, gluten free, and passes for breakfast, snack, AND dessert.
 Sounds like a winner to me!

 You guys have been loving my chocolate chip banana bread and banana muffins lately so I wanted to make a bread for Fall and thought pumpkin bread was the perfect recipe.
 Maybe I’ll do apple bread next year?!

 How to make this recipe

-First things first, preheat the oven to 350 degrees Fahrenheit.
-Before making the pumpkin bread we’ll make the streusel topping.
-To make the streusel topping, combine the GF flour, coconut sugar, and cinnamon.
-Slowly pour in the melted butter and combine with your fingers until crumbles form.
+To make the streusel topping, combine the GF flour, coconut sugar, and pumpkin pie spice.
+Slowly pour in the melted oil and combine with your fingers or a fork until crumbles form.
 Set aside.

 Why did it deflate and crumble?

 This could be for a few reasons, one of which is due to undercooking, especially since this bread is gluten free.
 I suggest a baking time of 50 minutes which will cook the bread all the way through the center and make sure it is nice and fluffy.

 The second problem could be that you cut the bread before letting it cool completely.
 Doing so alters the structure of the proteins in the flour, so please be sure to let cool completely before slicing to keep the bread as fluffy as possible.